With a mere 64 days to go until Britain is due to leave the EU, the government is no closer to securing a deal that can command support in Parliament.

 In addition, major companies such as Airbus, Sony and EasyJet have all also announced plans to relocate operations out of the UK in the near future.

 Theresa May’s government has said it is committed to fulfilling the 29th of March deadline.
 In fact, May has often re-affirmed that ‘a bad deal is worse than no-deal’.

-Nevertheless, MPs are jittery over the prospect of the UK crashing out of the EU without a trade deal.
+Nevertheless, MPs are jittery over the prospect of the UK crashing out of the EU without a trade deal, and rightly so.

 A lack of trade deal would create chaos for the global economy, as well as the UK’s own.